priceops/priceops.org/content/index.md

 learns from interactions with the market, the pricing structure of a product must evolve.

+It is unlikely that a product's optimal pricing will be arrived at without direct contact with the market, and even more unlikely that the optimal pricing today will remain so for long.
+Therefor, a pricing implementation _must_ facilitate responsive iteration.

 Poorly managed pricing is a common and costly problem.
 Once implemented, a pricing model quickly comes to be enmeshed in multiple interdependent aspects of the organization.
-Pricing changes often introduce engineering instability, and distract engineering teams from improvements to the product itself.
+Pricing changes introduce engineering instability, and distract engineering teams from improvements to the product itself.
 Product and marketing teams beg for resources and are unable to use the single most powerful tool to reposition packaging.
 Sales